Tampa Drug Trafficking Lawyer

 If you or a family member has been accused of drug trafficking, you need a strong advocate on your side.
 Even though you have been arrested and accused of Trafficking by law enforcement, it is likely that the State or Federal Prosecutors have not reviewed your case and not immediately decided to pursue the charges against you.

-As a former prosecutor, the Tampa drug trafficking lawyer at Taracks & Associates will work with you and the government in an effort to drop or reduce the charges against you before they are formally filed.
+As a former prosecutor, the Tampa drug trafficking attorney at Taracks & Associates will work with you and the government in an effort to drop or reduce the charges against you before they are formally filed.
 If the State or Federal Government has charged you with Drug Trafficking who better to represent you against these allegations in court than a former prosecutor with over 30 years of experience in Federal and State Court?

 Florida Drug Trafficking Penalties